freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/local-scope-and-functions.md

 # --description--

-Variables which are declared within a function, as well as the function parameters have <dfn>local</dfn> scope.
-That means, they are only visible within that function.
+Variables which are declared within a function, as well as the function parameters, have <dfn>local</dfn> scope.
+That means they are only visible within that function.

 Here is a function `myTest` with a local variable called `loc`.